The Default Material for Foam Mattresses

 Foam mattresses soon followed.
 Polyurethane foam mattresses cut into the market share of latex (foam rubber) mattresses.
 Eventually, most latex mattresses had support cores of very firm FPF with a layer of latex foam on top, since this lowered the overall cost of the mattress and made it more competitive.
 While many customers bought foam mattresses, innerspring mattresses were still the predominant favorite.
 That did not change until the arrival of memory foam on the mattress market.

-Polyurethane Foam with Memory
+Polyurethane Foam with Memory: The Origin of Memory Foam

 The United States began manned space flight in 1961.
 The National Aeronautics and Space Administration (NASA) needed better cushioning for astronauts to withstand the g-forces at lift-off.
 The ideal would have been to mold each launch seat to fit the person using it, but that would have been very expensive, and the seat could not be used for an astronaut with a very different build.
 NASA commissioned Stencel Aero Engineering Corporation to develop a cushion foam that would mold itself to the body of the person using it.
 It would “remember” the shape of the astronaut while in use, then return to its original shape afterwards, ready for the next occupant.